IorioD/MTD-manager-console/Setups/Performance_test.md

-# This file provides a guide to test the architecture with Postman and Jmeter
+# This file provides a guide to test the framework architecture with Postman and Jmeter

 ## 1. Postman Test
 1. Install desktop agent and make it run on startup